colebolebole/pubshare/README.md

-no longer maintained, new site is now using pingvin share, however the old pubshare can be visited here: https://pubshareold.colebolebole.xyz/
+no longer maintained, new site is now using pingvin share, however the old pubshare can be visited here: https://pubshareold.colebolebole.xyz/ and will be online for a long time until final shutdown which is planned in may 2024

 ---